LBLQMM/MACAW/README.md

 X_new = mcw.transform(qsmiles)
 ```

 The embedder has a variety of parameters that can be tuned to improve results.
 These include the dimensionality of the embedding (`n_components`), the number of landmarks used (`n_landmarks`), the type of molecular fingeprint (`type_fp`), and the similarity metric (`metric`).
 Property values (`y_values`) can also be provided to the argument `Y` to improve landmark choice.
-The arguments and options available are listed in the class help.
+Other arguments and options available are explained in the documentation.

 ```python
 mcw = MACAW(n_components=20, type_fp='rdk5', metric='Dice', n_landmarks=60)